Jireh & whānau encourages learning Sign with online videos

 Coral Winiata (Ngāti Pūkenga) and husband Paris Winiata (Ngāti Raukawa) have two young girls, Jireh (6) who is profoundly deaf, and Haven (2).

-Mum Coral explains that Jireh is profoundly deaf, she has two cochlear implants which means she has access to sound but has no speech.
+Mum Coral explains that Jireh has two cochlear implants which means she has access to sound but has no speech.

 Both mum and dad use NZSL to communicate with Jireh, while Haven is learning English, NZSL and te reo Māori.